Scarabaeus1031/NEXAH/FRAMEWORK/CORE_GEOMETRY/multi_branch_expansion_operator.md

 Branching is not a fork.

-It is an expanding geometry.
+It is a distributed, phase-structured expansion geometry.